keiserlab/rcav/README.md

-# Robust Semantic Interpretability: Revisiting Concept Activation Vectors
+# Robust Semantic Interpretability: Revisiting Concept Activation Vectors (ICML WHI 2020)

 This repository contains the official pytorch implementation of RCAV and the accompanying TFMNIST and Biased-CAMELYON16 datasets.